J-SNACKKB/FLIP/ConnectionToBioEmbeddings.md

 ## About `train_and_eval.py` file:

 ### Arguments
 - `split`: name of the split to be evaluated from a list of available splits.
-Used to obtain tmp files `sequence_file` and `labels_file`, and database of origin used to select the corresponding config file.
+Used to obtain tmp files required following the requirements of biotrainer (to be decided/standarized).
+E.g. could be `sequence_file.fasta` and `labels_file.fasta`.
+Also to select the database of origin used to select the corresponding config file.
 - `embeddings`: name of the embeddings to be used from a list of available embeddings.
-- `embeddings_file_path`: path to the embeddings file <--- Should we offer this option as in biotrainer?
+- `embeddings_file_path`: path to the embeddings file.
 - The same as in biotrainer / offered in the configuration files for possible modifications of the dataset associated config.

 ### Schema of the script